This article may contain affiliate links. For details, visit our Affiliate Disclosure page.

 1. Are our truck bed liners worth it?

-It’s worth it because it protects your truck bed more or less.
+It’s worth it because it protects your vehicle more or less.
 Even the slightest liners could defend the bed from the weather.
 Besides, in comparison with the truck’s value, cover costs not so much.

 2. Is Rhino liner or Linex better?